ros2/ros2_documentation/source/Tutorials/Using-ROS2-Launch-For-Large-Projects.rst

 Introduction
 ------------

-Large applications on a robot typically involve several interconnected nodes, each of which have many parameters.
+Large applications on a robot typically involve several interconnected nodes, each of which has many parameters.
 Simulation of multiple turtles in the turtle simulator can serve as a good example.
 The turtle simulation consists of multiple turtle nodes, the world configuration, and TF broadcaster and listener nodes.
 Collectively, there is a number of ROS parameters that affect the behavior and appearance of these nodes.